hpi-swa/animations/README.md

    yourself.
 ```

 You can add composite animations to composite animations to create complex sequences.
+See `Morph >> #pulse` for another example.

 Considering *infinite* animations (i.e. `loopCount == -1`), there is a simple check that tells you to
  * avoid more than one infinite animation in a composition
  * avoid a regular animation *after* an infinite animation in a composition

+*Note that we recommend the use of composite animations instead of finishBlocks if possible.*